What are social security bend points?

 So, how many years do you have to work a high-paying job to hit the second bend point?

-This is pretty important to understand as you only get credit for 15 cents on every dollar contributed after this point.
+This is important to understand as you only get credit for 15 cents on every dollar contributed after this point.

 How Many Years Does It Take to Hit the Second Bend Point?